rjpierre/python-final-project/READMEfinal.md

 Sean: We used a modified version of the process 10 function from our runestone project 1 for our deepfry function.

-Nick: It took me a long time to figure out how to center the text on the deep-fryed meme.
+Nick: This project was fun because I got to explore pillow and image manipulation more in Python.
+Getting the text to look right was tedious, but I’m happy with how it turned out in the end.
+It took me a long time to figure out how to center the text on the deep-fryed meme.
+The issue was that I wasn’t able to figure out the exact math for how many pixels my font sizes were, so sometimes text is centered right rather than dead center.
+Overall, I’m really happy with this project and I can’t wait to share it with my friends.